nim-lang/Nim/doc/manual.rst

 The `header` pragma always expects a string constant.
-The string constant contains the header file: As usual for C, a system header file is enclosed in angle brackets: `<>`.
-If no angle brackets are given, Nim encloses the header file in `""` in the generated C code.
+The string constant contains the header file: As usual for C, a system header file is enclosed in angle brackets: `<>`:c:.
+If no angle brackets are given, Nim encloses the header file in `""`:c: in the generated C code.

 **Note**: This will not work for the LLVM backend.